August 21, 2025

 If you’re looking to improve RFP response times from suppliers and venues, consider these strategies:

-1. Use a centralized venue sourcing platform to connect with the right global hotels and venues that match the size, scope, and goals of your events.
+1. Use a centralized venue sourcing platform to connect with the right global hotels and venues that match your events' size, scope, and goals.

 2. When sending out your RFPs, consider reaching out to multiple venues at once to increase the chances of receiving a timely response (and so you can make a decision quickly once you have your RFP responses in hand).
-To make this even simpler, send all your RFPs from one platform so you can easily compare and choose the best option!
+To simplify this, send all your RFPs from one platform so you can easily compare and choose the best option!

 3. Provide specific details about your event in each RFP, such as the date(s) and time(s), number of attendees, room types needed, and any special requirements or preferences.
 This helps venues understand your needs and respond quickly with options that meet your criteria.
 Including more details in your RFP from the start will also help you spend less time going back and forth to make sure you’ve addressed everything you need.

-4. Rebuild and foster relationships with venue contacts to establish a rapport and streamline future communication.
+4. Foster relationships with venue contacts to establish a rapport and streamline future communication.

 If cost savings are high on your list of priorities, here are a few tips to help you cut costs on your venue: